University of Alabama at Birmingham

-Most of my research is on moral and epistemic thought, reasoning, and motivation.
+I teach a range of philosophy courses but especially ethics and related fields.
+Most of my research is in ethics and epistemology, focusing on questions that intersect with the sciences of the mind (e.g. in neuroethics).
 I’m interested in what goes on in our heads when we think about what to do and what to believe.
 So I try to answer questions like:

 - What motivates us to do what we believe is right?